 The buildings, much enlarged, now house Lynfield Mount Hospital which provides psychiatric care.

-Bradford operated a number of children's homes in the early 1900s.
-Local trade of the period directories list both "children's homes" at 40 Woodroyd Road and 7 West View, "cottage homes" at 151 Kensington Street, 86 Lister Avenue, 385 Killinghall Road, and 6 Lapage Street, and a "cottage home for boys" at 22 Ellercroft Terrace.
-In fact, these establishments appear to resemble what are more usually described as scattered homes.
+By the early 1900s, the Bradford Union was operating a number of children's homes.
+The terminology used to describe the homes sources such as local directories is rather variable.
+There were "children's homes" at 40 Woodroyd Road and 7 West View, "cottage homes" at 151 Kensington Street, 86 Lister Avenue, 385 Killinghall Road, and 6 Lapage Street, and a "cottage home for boys" at 22 Ellercroft Terrace.
+In fact, all these establishments appear to be what are usually described as scattered homes.

 In 1902-3, the Bradford Guardians erected a sanatorium near Eastby in north Yorkshire for the treatment of phthisis, or tuberculosis of the lungs.
 Eastby was possibly the first such establishment to be set up by a Poor Law Union.
 The Eastby site operated as branch of the Little Horton workhouse, with all patients having to be examined there first.
 The sanatorium's washing was also done at the workhouse laundry.